// articles

 In a world where AI can handle 90% of the implementation, what happens to the knowledge worker?
 The shift isn't toward obsolescence; it's toward the skills that AI cannot replicate: Judgment and Domain Expertise.

-The industry is obsessed with building better models.
-But for 99% of businesses, the real skills gap isn't in model architecture—it's in 'Applied AI' and the ability to bridge the gap between AI and delivery.
+The industry is obsessed with model building and fine-tuning.
+But for 99% of businesses, the real value—and the real skills gap—is in 'Applied AI': the ability to integrate, govern, and scale agentic systems.

-Air-Gapped AI: Ultimate Control of Defensible Intellectual Property
+Air-Gapped AI: The Ultimate Shield for Your Intellectual Property

 HTAP Is Awesome, But...
 Rigid Schemas Are the Silent Performance Killer